-Another contributing factor to these results is the gender balance in the senior management team, where remuneration packages are higher, which has a higher proportion of males compared to females (68% males and 32% females).
+A contributing factor to these results is the gender balance in the senior management team, where remuneration packages are higher, which has a higher proportion of males compared to females.
 Finally, our gender pay gap may be a result of the gender imbalance in our non-fee-earning roles.
-66% of our Business Services function is female.
+63% of our Business Services function is female.
 When looking at the management roles within this function, the gender balance is equal.
-However, when considering the lower earning roles, the majority are occupied by females (70%).
+However, when considering the lower earning roles, the majority are occupied by females.